-At the ball, Romeo meets Juliet.
+At the ball, the character Romeo meets Juliet.
 The two have an instant connection but we discover that there is a strong reason why they should not be together and that Juliet is being lined up to be married to somebody else.

 Romeo and Juliet meet in secret and get married this leads to an awkward confrontation with a member of Juliet’s family that results in Romeo being banished.
 To still be with one another Juliet launches a plot that goes tragically wrong.

 The prologue begins by introducing the two warring families (the Capulets and Montagues and tells us of their long-standing grudge.
 It also introduces the idea that there will be two lovers in the play and that they will take their lives.